awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. Choose **Next**\.

-1. Review the key policy document that was created from your choices\.
-You can edit it, too\.
+1. Review the key settings that you chose\.
+You can still go back and change all settings\.

 1. Choose **Finish** to create the CMK\.